top of page

 Which style is best for newborn?

 In recent polls run on SACNU, the consensus is that most people like prefolds, flats and covers.
 They are economical, easy to wash and have sufficient absorbency to hold a new baby's output.
-They may not suit everyone's needs as they require folding and snapp'ing.
+They may not suit everyone's needs as they require folding and snappi'ing.
 Although you can also just padfold them and lay in a cover, which is easier.
 Newborn flats and prefolds can also be used as boosters when baby gets bigger, therefore it is the more affordable and practical choice for newborn cloth.

 Newborn pockets are easy to use and can be quite cheap.
 They are often tricky to stuff because they have such a tiny pocket.
 Newborn pockets generally get outgrown quicker than prefolds and flats.